 This year’s theme for World Mental Health Day is ‘Make mental health & wellbeing a global priority for all’.

-The event, co-hosted by MEP Tilly Metz and MEP Estrella Durá Ferrandis, will bring together key actors to discuss the importance of good mental health and how best to provide adequate mental health support in the context of increased migration across Europe.
+The event, co-hosted by MEP Tilly Metz and MEP Estrella Durá Ferrandis, brought together key actors to discuss the importance of good mental health and how best to provide adequate mental health support in the context of increased migration across Europe.